 There are strong links between your health and wellbeing and your physical activity.
-If you are more active you will be healthier and happier, so start to think about the things that you can do to get moving in 2014.
+If you are more active you will also be healthier and happier, so start to think about the things that you can do to get moving in 2014.

-The University has 81 teams participating in the GCC - a team based walking challenge to help improve the health and wellbeing of workers through regular physical activity, and the University is encouraging staff to participate in the challenge this year.
+The GCC 2014 is a team based walking challenge to help improve the health and wellbeing of workers through regular physical activity, and the University is encouraging staff to participate in the challenge this year.

 GCC Fast Facts

 |University GCC statistics, how we finished up in 2013|